Who Was The First Teacher

 The Primal Educator: The Mother's Role

 The maternal role in early education should not be underestimated.
 The intimate bond between mother and child provided an ideal environment for the transmission of knowledge and skills essential for survival.
-Furthermore, this maternal instruction likely laid the groundwork for more sophisticated forms of education that developed later.
+Adding to this, this maternal instruction likely laid the groundwork for more sophisticated forms of education that developed later.
 The nurturing and guidance provided by mothers were the building blocks upon which future educational systems were constructed.
 While not fitting the modern definition of a "teacher," the mother’s role represents a critical, and arguably the earliest, form of intentional educational engagement.

 The Emergence of Structured Education: Early Civilizations